Single-cell transcriptomics: Integration

-Cell-cell communication tools leverage the expression of cognate ligand and receptor pairs in distinct cell pairs to predict putative interacitons between cells.
-A pioneer tool is CellPhoneDB, which included a curate database of receptor complexes and ligand-receptor interactiosn.
-The method also implemented a statistical test by evaluating the expression of the ligand-receptor in the respectitive cell pair.
-One interestign advanced analysis is at scenarios when two conditions (disease vs. controls) are available.
-Here, one is interested in finding cell-cell interactiosn specific to disease or control conditions.
+Cell-cell communication tools leverage the expression of cognate ligand and receptor pairs in distinct cell pairs to predict putative interactions between cells.
+A pioneer tool is CellPhoneDB, which included a curate database of receptor complexes and ligand-receptor interactions.
+The method also implemented a statistical test by evaluating the expression of the ligand-receptor in the respective cell pair.
+One interesting advanced analysis is at scenarios when two conditions (disease vs. controls) are available.
+Here, one is interested in finding cell-cell interactions specific to disease or control conditions.
+Recent methods such as Renoir integrate single-cell and spatial transcriptomics data to infer context-specific cell-cell communication within tissues.